Everything You Need To Know About E-Commerce Search Bars

 In e-commerce, all three types of searches apply to your end goal as a brand — making it a truly unique tool for commerce practitioners.
 The customer needs to navigate to the correct product or service through your search results and category pages.
 Next, they must explore their options with the information provided on your e-commerce site, whether it’s through product descriptions, blog posts, or other forms of content.
 Then, they must hone in on a particular product (or set of products) before making the final transaction.

 Because modern consumers want more than a product catalog hastily uploaded onto your website, your intention should be the same online as it is in store: leveraging product placement to maximize conversions.
 This can be achieved through multiple tactics.
 For instance, you could pin specific products to the first spot on a search results page, or you could rank certain items higher near a particular holiday by creating specific search rules.
-Basically, your e-commerce site search should be another way to place products in front of the online shopper at the most opportune time.
+Basically, the best e-commerce search engine you could buy would offer another way to place products in front of the online shopper at the most opportune time.

 What Does Your E-Commerce Search Solution Need To Succeed?

 Contextual knowledge is extremely valuable when you’re having an in-person conversation with someone.
 Your tone, delivery, and body language convey meaning to the person on the other end of the exchange.
-On e-commerce sites, certain product search engines available on the market often miss out on the nuances of human speech, though.
+On e-commerce sites, certain product search engines often miss out on the nuances of human speech, though.

 Machine learning (ML) and natural language processing (NLP) are two subsets of AI that can address this common pain point.
 NLP helps break down the query, using semantic understanding to separate product types from attributes — that means it can tell the difference between vanilla as a scent, ingredient, or flavor.
 For example, does your site search understand the difference between a “dress shirt” and a “shirt dress”?
 The words are the same, but their order changes the meaning completely.